 My illness was my wake-up call.
 I decided regroup and reassess.
 I took a look at my life and made some changes—hard but necessary changes.
 I began exercising, meditating, eating better and reconnecting with the people who mattered most to me.
 I also decided to return to graduate school to study divinity and counseling.

 I now see how all of these experiences have led me to a life and career uniquely suited for me.
-Today, I wake-up each morning excited about my work as a chaplain, coach and counselor and committed to helping other women feel the same.
+Today, I wake-up each morning excited about my work as a psychotherapist and somatic coach committed to helping other women feel the same.
 I am passionate about helping high-achieving women lead healthy, grounded and more fulfilling lives to bring a greater sense of balance, meaning and connection to their lives.

 Chrissie and Tiffany are proud to be graduates of the University of Missouri-Columbia and Loyola University Chicago’s Institute of Pastoral Studies.